Women in Senior Leadership

 Vice Chair, Department of Pediatrics

-Estella M. Alonso, '85 MD, '88 GME, is vice chair of the Department of Pediatrics.
-She is also the department's associate chair for clinical services and Sally Burnett Searle Professor of Pediatric Transplantation, as well as professor of Medical Social Sciences and of Pediatrics in the Division of Gastroenterology, Hepatology & Nutrition.
+Estella M. Alonso, '85 MD, '88 GME, is interim chair of the Department of Pediatrics.
+She is also the Sally Burnett Searle Professor of Pediatric Transplantation, as well as professor of Medical Social Sciences and of Pediatrics in the Division of Gastroenterology, Hepatology & Nutrition.
 Alonso completed her Doctor of Medicine degree at Northwestern in 1985, followed by her residency in Pediatrics in 1988.
 She went on to complete a pediatrics gastroenterology fellowship at the University of Chicago Hospital.
 Alonso’s primary research interest is in health outcomes following pediatric liver transplantation and acute liver failure.

 Elizabeth R. Alpern, MD, MSCE